Pull Request Experience

 Inline comments for vulnerabilities introduced outside of modified lines are unavailable for GitLab.

-Inline comments for Code Analysis done using Snyk Local Code Engine is unavailable.
+Inline comments for Code Analysis done using Snyk Local Code Engine are unavailable.

 Support for Snyk Pull Request Experience is available for Brokered integrations with the following limitation: the Data Flow section in the inline comments is available only for GitHub, GitHub Cloud App, Bitbucket Cloud, and Bitbucket Connect App.